farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 As the game plays out, the PCs will get more stressed out and their condition will worsen.

-When a PC accumulates `Stress`, making action rolls will be more limited because of the narrative restrictions their `condition` creates.
+When a PC accumulates `stress`, making action rolls will be more limited because of the narrative restrictions their `condition` creates.

 The condition clock exists to pace the game, since not every action will go well, and failing an action has consequences which will affect the characters for some time.